-You've probably heard a lot about meditation and mindfulness recently.
+It seems like just about everybody is talking about meditation and mindfulness these days.
 You may have even wondered if it could help you.
-The research continues to grow that suggests that YES, meditation and mindfulness training can benefit you!
+The research continues to grow that suggests YES, meditation and mindfulness training can benefit you!

-Larger groups and teams can be accomodated in their own location (workplace, school, church).
+Larger groups and teams can be accommodated in a location of their choice (workplace, school, church).

-Individual and Pairs can be accomodated at the Centre during regular clinic hours.
+Individual sessions are offered in Centre during regular clinic hours.

-For more information about pricing and formats, please use the available contact form
+For more information about pricing, space/room requirements, and available formats, please call direct or use the available contact form